JAESURO/JJ_Cargo-MS/README.md

   - Responsive, Bootstrap-styled UI
   - Error and empty-state handling (e.g., "No locations found for your account.")
   - 401 error handling with automatic logout
+  - Backend availability checking with user warnings
+  - Improved loading states and error messages
+- **JavaScript Improvements:**
+  - Centralized configuration management (`config.js`)
+  - Robust initialization handling for DOM and config loading
+  - Better error handling and user feedback
+  - Backend connectivity checks with user notifications

 ---

-## JWT Token Management
-The application includes robust JWT token management to handle token expiration gracefully:

-### Backend Improvements:
-- **Extended Token Lifetime:** JWT tokens now expire after 30 days instead of 10 hours
-- **Proper Error Handling:** Clear error messages for expired tokens

-### Frontend Improvements:
-- **Token Expiration Detection:** Automatic checking of token expiration on page load
-- **Automatic Redirect:** Users are automatically redirected to login when tokens expire
-- **Centralized Auth Logic:** All authentication logic is centralized in `auth.js`
-- **401 Error Handling:** API calls automatically handle 401 responses and redirect to login
-- **Logout Functionality:** Added logout button to all pages for manual token cleanup

-### Files Modified:
-- `Backend/src/main/java/com/yourcompany/cargoautomation/config/JwtUtil.java` - Extended token lifetime
-- `Frontend/js/auth.js` - New centralized authentication utilities
-- `Frontend/js/logout.js` - New logout functionality
-- All frontend JavaScript files updated to use centralized auth functions
-- All HTML files updated to include auth.js and logout.js

----

 ## Deployment & Security
 - **API keys and sensitive data are never committed.**
-- Google Maps API key is injected at deploy time using environment variables and a placeholder in `location.html`.
+- Google Maps API key is injected at deploy time using environment variables.
-- See deployment instructions in project comments and Render setup.
+- Backend includes Dockerfile for containerized deployment
+- Frontend can be deployed as a static site on Render platform.

 ---